jmd-dk/concept/_sources/parameters/physics.rst.txt

                       * ``'LPT'``: Specifies the order of Lagrangian perturbation theory to use when realising particle components.
-Orders :math:`1` and :math:`2` are available.
-While the first order (1LPT) is carried out relativistically (if not using back-scaling), the second-order (2LPT) contributions are always constructed in a Newtonian fashion (though they are build from the (relativistic) 1LPT results).
+Orders :math:`1`, :math:`2` and :math:`3` are available.
+While the first order (1LPT) is carried out relativistically (if not using back-scaling), the higher order corrections are always constructed in a Newtonian fashion (though they are built out of the relativistic 1LPT results).

+                      * ``'dealias'``: Specifies whether aliasing defects should be removed during 2LPT and 3LPT computations.

                       * ``'non-Gaussianity'``: Sets the amount of local non-Gaussianity to include in realisations.
 This is